ehmicky/autoserver/docs/filtering.md

 # Advanced filtering

-The following operators can be used for more complex operations:
+The following operators can be used for more complex filtering:
   - `_eq`: equals to
   - `_neq`: does not equal to
   - `_lt`: less than